Manish191/NLP4395/README.md

 You can see the [document here](untitled2.py) and a [narrative](Narrative.pdf)

 Overview: Built language model using N-grams, then used to classiify languages in test data

+## Portfolio Assignment 5

+Parsing

+You can see the [document here](Parsing.pdf)

+Overview: Explored different parsing methods, including PSG trees, dependency parsing, and Semantic role parsing.